 5. Distressed furniture

 Distressed furniture can be created with whitewash paint and a light sanding.
-The distressed look is commonly seen in country or rustic-style rooms.
+The distressed look is commonly seen in a country or rustic-style rooms.
 It can make use of pieces you already own meaning you don’t need to purchase new items.

 6. DIY Macramé lampshade